MCT-master/mct-master.github.io/_posts/2019-02-11-MonoSynth.md

 someone else has probably experienced a similar issue before.
 Finding the right keyword, and knowing what to google is still an issue that is left to oneself.

 Routing the keys was actually the easiest and most pleasurable thing to do.
 I am not really a huge fan of repeating tasks, but here, it porvided me with a sense of progress and independency which was very motivating.

+### Timeline

+## Day 1
+  I familiarized myself with the code, and got the keyboard code from Jørgen.
+Most of the day went with just understanding how that went.

+## Day 2
+  Day two was used to connect and test the Oscillator.
+From here i had sound, which is an achievement in itself. i Was very happy with getting sound even though the piano was not playable.

+## Day 3
+  Day three was used to make the routings of the keyboard.
+This was satisfying since i could do it on my own without any help.
+  I also had to work on the functionality of the keyboard.
+The keys did not work as a piano.
+I needed to implement an keyup event to make the keyboard play a sustained note and stop it when i lifted the key.

+## Day 4
+  This day was used to add some visual features through CSS.
+I was pleased with how it worked and how i could change the visual apperarance.

+### Code snippets

+Keydown function:

+This is the keydown function routed to black and white keys on my keyboard:

+//  window.addEventListener("keyup", function (event) {
+      this.console.log("up");
+      drawWhite(20, 14, "up");
+      drawBlack(55, 10, "up")
+      switch (event.key) {
+        case "a":
+        case "s":
+        case "d":
+        case "f":
+        case "g":
+        case "h":
+        case "j":
+        case "k":
+        case "l":
+        case "ø":
+        case "æ":

+        case "w":
+        case "e":
+        case "t":
+        case "y":
+        case "u":
+        case "o":
+        case "p":
+        case "å":

+            stopSound();
+            break
+    }

+Keyup function:
+This is the function i used to stop the oscillator form playing when i lifted the key.

+// window.addEventListener("keyup", function (event) {
+    this.console.log("up");
+    drawWhite(20, 14, "up");
+    drawBlack(55, 10, "up")
+    switch (event.key) {
+        case "a":
+        case "s":
+        case "d":
+        case "f":
+        case "g":
+        case "h":
+        case "j":
+        case "k":
+        case "l":
+        case "ø":
+        case "æ":

+  //    case "w":
+        case "e":
+        case "t":
+        case "y":
+        case "u":
+        case "o":
+        case "p":
+        case "å":

+   //       stopSound();
+            break
+    }

 ### Happy Birthday